-Priority is given to regional farmers and producers who bring products to market that are 100% grown and harvested on farmland in Oregon or Washington that they own and/or operate.
-We aim to curate markets with a mix of experience and size of farm operation.
+Priority for acceptance is given to regional farmers and producers who bring products to market that are 100% grown and harvested on farmland in Oregon or Washington that they own and/or operate.
+We aim to curate markets with a mix of practices and size of operation.
 In addition, we may prioritize: